 A patient came to me last week frustrated about his allergies.
 It seems every time he goes outside his eyes water, his nose stuffs, and he begins to look and feel miserable.
 Even an enjoyable trip to the park with his young granddaughter was becoming a chore because of his allergies.

+He asked if I could help.
 So I gave him some advice on how to lower his response to allergens.
 Interestingly, about 40% of the population suffers from one allergy or another and given that fact this advice might be useful to you too.

 An allergy response is really a hiccup in your immune system.
 A mildly irritating, foreign substance like pollen makes its way into your body through your nose.
 And instead of responding with a mild reaction and cleaning out the substance, your body’s immune system goes into overdrive.
 The result is the symptoms that are usually associated with allergies.